 By right-clicking on the program you wish to disable, you will be able to select ‘Disable’ from the contextual menu that pops up.

 If you want to enable the program again, repeat this process, and select ‘Enable’ in the contextual menu instead.

 The other option is to uninstall the program entirely.
 If you click on the properties option in the menu then the ‘Details’ tab in the properties window,, you will be able to see more about the specific program.

 With these details, you can soon see which program you need to uninstall.
-If you need to know how to uninstall programs, you can read our other article on how to uninstall programs.

 How to remove programs on startup with the Registry Editor

 Before attempting anything with your registry, I highly recommend that you create a restore point.
 This will allow you to roll back to a previous Windows state, in the event that anything goes wrong.

 Open the Registry Editor by left-clicking on the Start Menu Button and typing ‘registry editor’.
 Then you can left-click on ‘Registry Editor’ in the Start Menu’s search results.

 If you still aren’t sure how to open the Registry Editor, please read my other post on using the Registry Editor.
 It will have directions with images on how to open it.

 2. Navigate to the appropriate run keys